One-Loop Quantum Effects in Carroll Scalars: Conclusions

-The issue of conformal Ward identity at the level of tree level time ordered two point function is subtle, since the $m \rightarrow 0$ limit is not trivial.
+The issue of the conformal Ward identity at the level of the tree-level time-ordered two-point function is subtle, since the $m \rightarrow 0$ limit is not trivial.
 Rather one has to extract the physically meaningful piece at the massless limit to see conformal invariance.
-Similar non-trivialities plague the higher point functions even at the tree-level.
+Similar nontrivialities plague the higher point functions even at the tree-level.
 It would be crucial to check the global conformal Ward identities for higher point functions.
 Especially for the $d=3$ theory, apart from the global conformal symmetry the extended BMS group demands symmetry with respect to the 2D stress tensor, which includes the super-rotation generators as well.
 From the perspective of Carrollian holography proposal, the study of super-rotation Ward identities and their anomaly structure at loop level would be an important component of further studies.

-We invested a considerable amount of effort in understanding the role of energy scale for the `electric' type Carrollian scalar.
-Contrary to standard Wilsonian point of view of scales, we worked with the idea that at least for the present set of theories, the concept of spatial is decoupled from that of the energy scales.
+We invested a considerable amount of effort in understanding the role of the energy scale for the ``electric"-type Carrollian scalar.
+Contrary to the standard Wilsonian point of view of scales, we worked with the idea that at least for the present set of theories, the concept of spatial scale is decoupled from that of the energy scales.
 Hence it becomes practical to study the scaling properties of operators from the point of view of just energy scales.
 As a direct consequence of this approach, these properties become essentially different from the canonical scaling dimensions.
-Pursuing further on these lines, we focused on the IR flow tailor-made for electric type Carrollian theories.
-We observe that a deformation like $c^2 \nabla\phi \cdot \nabla \phi$ near the Gaussian fixed point is relevant, and sufficient amount of (finite value of the flow parameter) flow towards the IR takes one to $c=1$, thus instating Lorentz invariance.
+Pursuing further along these lines, we focused on the IR flow tailor made for electric-type Carrollian theories.
+We observed that a deformation like $c^2 \nabla\phi \cdot \nabla \phi$ near the Gaussian fixed point is relevant, and sufficient amount of (finite value of the flow parameter) flow towards the IR takes one to $c=1$, thus instating Lorentz invariance.
 As a complementary point of view, it would be interesting to see Carroll symmetry emerging, starting from a Lorentz invariant theory with a marginal deformation, if possibly one can integrate out lower energy modes.
 Such a complementary viewpoint is going to appear soon in \cite{Aritra_upcoming}.
-Notably, a concept of dialling a current-current deformation strength in a CFT, to flow from Lorentzian to the Carrollian regime was alluded in \cite{Bagchi:2022nvj}.
+Notably, a concept of dialing a current-current deformation strength in a CFT, to flow from Lorentzian to the Carrollian regime was alluded to in \cite{Bagchi:2022nvj}.